Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Visit the kitten in their safe room often until you are able to introduce them to the rest of your furry family and let them out to roam the rest of the house.
 You should play with them and pet them often to let them know that it is safe and that you are their new mommy or daddy.
 Sit with them while they eat their meals if they are comfortable enough to come out when you bring their food.
 Cats are generally very food-motivated, so you can even give them special treats to gain their trust.

-Once the kitten is acclimated to their safe room and to their new human or humans, you can begin the introduction process, slowly.
+Once the kitten is acclimated to their safe room and new human or humans, you can begin the introduction process, slowly.
 For cats, scent is the most important sense in identifying each other.
 It is important that the cats gain familiarity with each other’s scents before meeting face to face.
 Start the introduction process by bringing items that smell like your resident cat or cats into the kitten’s safe room.
 This could be a blanket that the older cats sleep on or other items containing their scent.
 Since cats secrete pheromones from glands in their cheeks, you could (gently!) rub the blankets against their cheeks before introducing it to the other cat.
 You should also introduce items that smell like the new kitten to the older cats so that they can get used to the idea of the new addition.

 After the cats have been exposed to one another’s scents via blankets or other items, you may want to allow the older cat access to the closed door of the kitten’s safe room if they don’t already have access to that part of the house.
 This allows the cats to smell each other directly through the door before meeting face-to-face directly.